These sourdough bagels are delicious and thick with that iconic chewy crust that you get with New York-style bagels.

 I fell in love with these sourdough bagels from the first time I made them.
 They’re so flavourful and I was so happy with how they turned out!
 Unlike dinner rolls which have a light and fluffy texture, New York-style sourdough bagels are denser and chewier.

 A strong flour with a high protein content is needed to develop the structure and give that texture.

 The dough for these sourdough bagels is a lean and thick dough, with a low hydration level (around 56%) unlike many of my other sourdough recipes like sourdough brioche or sourdough cinnamon raisin bread.

-It means it’s easy to knead it by hand, but it needs a thorough working!
-A good 10 minutes of gluten development.
+It means it’s easy to knead it by hand, but it needs thorough working!
+A good 10 minutes of gluten development is best.

-I make a seperate levain for these bagels, one that I feed at 1:1:1 and expect it to double within 4 hours at a room temperature of around 21 °C.
+This bagel recipe needs 150g of active, fed starter.
+I feed the starter for this recipe at a ratio of 1:1:1 (equal weights flour, water and starter) and expect it to double within 4 hours at a room temperature of around 21-23°C.

 I use it once it has doubled or tripled but before it passes the peak and collapses.

 My starter is always getting refreshed so it has low acid content.
 This is crucial to all my sourdough bread recipes as an acidic starter can break down the proteins in the gluten.
 You can avoid creating an acidic starter by refreshing it often, using it before it passes its peak and keeping the seed starter amount small.